nickcellar/annotation-processor-with-java8-jack-and-jill-android/readme.md

 ## Change Log

+### 2016/6/1 - Android Plugin Updated

+- Updated android plugin version to `com.android.tools.build:gradle:2.2.0-alpha2`.
+- Extra dependency `com.google.guava:guava:18.0` is still neccessary.
+- Classes are generated in a bad location `build/intermediates/classes/`

 ### 2016/5/23 - After Google IO

 - Testing code using Java8 with Annotation Processor from `com.android.tools.build:gradle:2.2.0-alpha1`.
 - Android`N` must be targeted and latest build tool `24.0.0 rc4` must be used to work.
 - It is working but generated code cannot be recognized by Android Studio.
 - Extra library is needed to work -> `com.google.guava:guava:18.0`.